rajat2g/Portfolio/content/publications.md

   - area: "Tunnel Boring Machine (TBM) and Ground Interaction: Investigating the complex mechanical and physical processes occurring between TBM and the surrounding ground."
-  - area: "Human-Computer Interaction: Researching how humans interact with technology systems and the design principles that optimize these interactions."
+  - area: "Back-Analysis of Tunnel Construction Data: Investigating the construction data to optimize and calibrate designs - Win more projects!"
 ---